Construction Ahead! Rail Trail News and Updates

-Construction of Segment 5 of the Coastal Rail Trail, stretching 7.5 miles from Wilder Ranch State Park to Davenport, is now fully funded.* This includes a newly-added bike and pedestrian bridge over Highway 1 at Panther Beach, to provide safe passage between the trail and Cotoni Coast Dairies National Monument.
+Construction of Segment 5 of the Coastal Rail Trail, stretching 7.5 miles from Wilder Ranch State Park to Davenport, is under construction now.
+This includes a newly added bike and pedestrian bridge over Highway 1 at Panther Beach, to provide safe passage between the trail and Cotoni Coast Dairies National Monument.

 Phase III is the bicycle and pedestrian bridge over Highway 1 at the Panther Beach Parking lot connecting to the Cotoni Coast Dairies National Monument.
 The bridge project is scheduled to complete environmental review in 2024, engineering and design in 2025, and construction funding will be available in 2027.

-Westside Santa Cruz to the Beach, Segment 7 Phase 2 Construction Underway
+Westside Santa Cruz to the Wharf: Construction Underway

 In December of 2020, 20 years of citizen advocacy finally came to fruition with the opening of the Westside trail in the City of Santa Cruz.
 If you’ve been on the trail you have probably noticed all the many wonderful features.
-Wide, flat, level, it is the quickest way to cross the westside of town.
+Wide, flat, level, it is the quickest way to cross the west side of town.
 Crosswalks and crossbikes make street crossings easy.
 At busy streets, pushbuttons turn on warning lights for cars to encourage them to yield.
-There are always friendly people out just enjoying the space or using it to run their errands as many businesses are right along the trail.atsonville Rail Trail Phase 1 Open
+There are always friendly people out just enjoying the space or using it to run their errands as many businesses are right along the trail.

 Watsonville Trail Open